bjvta/APIv3-python-library/docs/ResellerApi.md

 # **get_child_account_creation_status**
 > GetChildAccountCreationStatus get_child_account_creation_status(child_identifier)

-Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the identifier supplied
+Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the childIdentifier supplied

 ### Example
 ```python